craftcms/docs/docs/commerce/4.x/tax.md

 ![Screenshot of a new tax zone form with fields for name, description, and an address condition](./images/new-tax-zone.png)

-The tax zone consists of a **Name**, **Description**, and the **Address Condition** you can use to define the relevant area.
+The tax zone consists of a **Name**, **Description**, and an **Address Condition** you can use to define the relevant area.
 That condition can be as broad or specific as you’d like, from one or more countries to specific administrative areas (like U.S. states) or postal codes.

-While standard sales tax policies can be modeled—like those common in the U.S. and European Value Added Tax (VAT)—these are not the _only_ types of tax rules that you can model in Commerce.
-With an understanding of Commerce’s basic taxation concepts you should be able to model the tax rules of your country or jurisdiction.

-### Post Code Formula
+### Postal Code Formula

-One of the Address Condition options is “Post Code Formula”, previously referred to as the “zip code condition formula”.
+One of the Address Condition options is “Postal Code Formula”, previously referred to as the “zip code condition formula”.

 This formula is an expression written in [Twig’s expression syntax](https://twig.symfony.com/doc/3.x/templates.html#expressions) that returns `true` or `false`.